 Below are the Rocky Mountains, Victoria and Newfoundland.

 It is not exactly difficult to point out things in Canada that are not really going so well.
-Things could be better, one might say.
+It could be better, one might say.
 But isn't that the case everywhere?
 Fortunately, you can always find things that could be done differently.

 People often find it quite irritating when someone expresses dissatisfaction with local conditions, as they are.
 As a non-Canadian in Canada, you also encounter this, no matter how well-intentioned your remark may be.
 Canadians get annoyed when you say "something".
 It is usually better to keep your mouth shut.